 Saint-Aignan itself has a population of about 4,000.
 But the town just on the other side of the river Cher, called Noyers-sur-Cher, is home to 3,000 or so people.
 And there are a couple of villages -- Mareuil and Seigy -- on either side of Saint-Aignan that have about 1,000 residents each.
 In all, the Saint-Aignan/Noyers ‘metropolitan’ area -- l’agglomération, in French -- must number about 10,000 inhabitants.

 So how do you pronounce Saint-Aignan?
 Just the way it sounds, ha ha ha.
 Seriously, saint in French sounds like sant.
 Aignan is pronounced ay-NYAWN.
-Well, except you don't really pronounce the final N -- it's a nasal vowel.
+Well, except you don't really pronounce the final N -- the third syllable is a nasal vowel.
 But to get it right, you have to say the T of sant as the first sound of the first syllable of Aignan.
 You end up with something like san-tay-NYAW[N].
 Easy, no?
 How about Noyers?
 That would be nwah-YAY.
 Seigy is say-ZHEE.
 Don't even ask about Mareuil.
 In all cases, the sur-Cher suffix is pronounced syur-SHEHR.
 Cher is Cher as in Sonny and Cher, in other words.

 There are three other towns of about 5,000 people within 10 miles of san-tay-NYAW[N] (keep practicing).
 To the east, Selles-sur-Cher (famous for goat cheese).
 To the north, Contres (a farming town).
 And to the west, Montrichard (a lively town dominated by a medieval fortress).
 Amboise, Blois, and Valençay are all within 25 miles.
 So Saint-Aignan (known for its zoo and its Touraine wines) is not isolated.